Does Stress Actually Cause Acne?

 A Vicious Cycle

 Stress-related acne forms as a part of a vicious cycle.
 When you feel stressed, the body responds by increasing the amount of hormones produced.
 These hormones stimulate the production of oil, which can combine with bacteria and debris in the pores, and result in worsened acne blemishes.
+Even those with dry skin experience this surge in oil production.
 We then stress about these pimples, blackheads, and cysts (guide to blackheads and cystic acne treatment here), and begin the process all over again.
 There is hope in sight , however, and it starts pinpointing the causes of your stress.

 What’s Causing Your Stress?